Search Engines and Ethics

 Not only do some practices by search engine companies pose a threat for democracy and democratic ideals, other practices (in which search engine companies are arguably complicit) reinforce censorship schemes currently used by non-democratic nations.
 For example, it is well know that China has succeeded in blocking access to political sites that it regards as threatening.
 Consider that it blocks ordinary Chinese users from access to sites such as “Tiananmen Square,” “Free Tibet,” and “Dalai Lama.”
-Critics note that Google agreed to comply with China's censorship laws when the search engine company entered the Chinese market in 2006.
-Spinello (2012) believes that this agreement violated Google's “don't be evil” principle—a core principle of the search engine company—because Google “facilitated and supported” China's censorship regime.
-But some of Google's defenders have argued that the search engine company's entry into China made it possible for China's residents to have greater access to information, overall.
-Other defenders of Google point out that the search engine giant did not act alone because major U.S. companies, such as Yahoo and MSN, also complied with China's censorship laws.
+Critics note that Google agreed to comply with China’s censorship laws when the search engine company entered the Chinese market in 2006.
+Spinello (2012) believes that this agreement violated Google’s “don’t be evil” principle—a core principle of the search engine company—because Google “facilitated and supported” China’s censorship regime.
+But some of Google’s defenders have argued that the search engine company’s entry into China made it possible for China’s residents to have greater access to information, overall (i.e., beyond what would otherwise be accessible through Baidu (www.Baidu.com), a Chinese-owned search engine service founded in 2000).
+Other defenders of Google point out that the search engine giant did not act alone because major U.S. companies, such as Yahoo and MSN, also complied with China’s censorship laws.
 And Hinman notes that the Chinese government also received cooperation from other American companies, such as Cisco Systems, in establishing the infrastructure or backbone components of its Internet firewall.

-In 2010, Google changed its policy for operating in China and it now directs its Google.cn users to a site in Hong Kong that is uncensored.
-However, Hinman believes that we should still worry about Google's willingness to comply with the Chinese government's strict censorship laws when initially setting up its business operations in China.
+In 2010, Google changed its policy for operating in China and directed its Google.cn users to a site in Hong Kong that was then uncensored.
+However, Hinman believes that we should still worry about Google’s willingness to comply with the Chinese government’s strict censorship laws when initially setting up its business operations in China.
 He reasons that if this search engine giant could be so easily influenced by a government that has a relatively low economic impact on its business overall, it could be much more influenced by the U.S. Government, where the political and economic impact would be far more significant.
-For example, in 2010, it was estimated that Google searches generated approximately $55 billion in economic activity in the U.S. (alone); some worry that this factor has also given Google considerable power over companies that rely on it for their Internet traffic (Spinello 2012).
+Some worry that this factor has also given Google considerable power over companies that rely on it for their Internet traffic (Spinello 2012).
 They also worry that Google, in an effort to retain that economic power in the U.S. in the future, could conceivably cave into pressure to comply with government policies (in the U.S. and possibly other democratic nations as well) that might support censorship at some level.

 While many initially believed that that the Internet would promote democracy by weeding out totalitarian societies, because they are “inefficient and wasteful” (Chorost 2011), Berners-Lee (2010) believes that the Web “we have come to know” is now threatened because both totalitarian and democratic governments alike are “monitoring people’s online habits, endangering important human rights.”
 Perhaps Hinman (2005, 25) best sums up this worry, when he remarks,